mindkin/hourfleet/docs/index.md

 ### Need an Improvement?

 Please head over to our [feedback page](http://feedback.hourfleet.com) where you can submit new ideas and track what is coming in the platform road map.

+## Service Status

+If you are experiencing issues with any aspect of the platform, including accessing any service, please take a quick look at our [Service Status](https://status.hourfleet.com) page.